Hybrid modern authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers

 Skype for Business on-premises in a hybrid Office 365 environment

-All Skype for Business servers must have the latest cummulative updates installed, see Skype for Business Server updates to find and manage all available updates.
+- All Skype for Business servers must have the latest cumulative updates installed, see Skype for Business Server updates to find and manage all available updates.

 Be sure to subscribe to the RSS feed for Office 365 URLs and IP address ranges to stay current with the latest listings of required URLs.